endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Winter '23 - 16 titles (1 abandoned), theme: none, sabbatical two

 **another time (_maybe_):** _Why Civil Resistance Works; On the Abolition of All Political Parties; Water by the Spoonful; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; Bad Samaritans; Creation (Vidal)_

-The Beginning of Infinity; True History of the Kelly Gang; Blindly;

 |	title	|	author	|	media	|	alibi	|